npmltech/Eureka-Server/README.md

-# Eureka-Server
+# Eureka-Service-Discovery
-A Discovery Server using Spring Eureka.
+A Service Discovery using Spring Eureka.